ActivityWatch/docs/features/user-interface.rst

  - Activity overview
     - Most used applications by day
     - Timeline
+    - Most time spent on a website
+      *(requires the ActivityWatch browser extension)*
  - Bucket overview
     - When a bucket was last updated
     - Listing of the latest events